 This NOAA Custom Chart contains upto-date information only as of the time of creation, and will become outdated.
-Mariners are advised to visit https:// distribution.charts.noaa.gov/ weekly\updates/ to check for weekly updates, and to render a new NOAA Custom Chart when information is updated.
+Mariners are advised to visit https:// distribution.charts.noaa.gov/ navigation-updates/ to check for critical and routine updates, and to render a new NOAA Custom Chart when the ENC data used to make the chart is updated.
 Notices to Mariners are not issued for corrections to this NOAA Custom Chart.